-The project turned out quite nice but there are a couple of flaws here and there.
-I tried to fasten the vacuum hose when the Shapeoko was running, this caused an indent in one of the corners.
-Not very clever.
-There are also some chip outs here and there both from the cnc router and the table saw (it is after all plywood…).
+The project turned out quite nice, but there are a couple of flaws here and there.
+I tried to fasten the vacuum hose when the Shapeoko was running; unfortunately, this caused an indent in one of the corners.
+Not very smart.
+There are also some chip outs here and there both from the CNC router and the table saw (it is after all plywood…).

-I used a water based finish hoping to avoid yellowing the wood but it did not work very well.
-I usually use oil/poly mix for finish but wanted to try something different.
+I used a water based finish hoping to avoid yellowing the wood, but it did not work very well.
+I usually use oil/poly mix for the finish but wanted to try something different.
 I am not very happy with the finish.
-I like the beautiful natural color in bare plywood but it seems to be impossible to avoid yellowing when finish is applied.
-(If you have any tip on how to avoid yellowing in birch plywood please leave a comment.)
+I like the beautiful natural color in bare plywood, but it seems to be impossible to avoid yellowing when the finish is applied.
+(If you have any tip on how to prevent yellowing in birch plywood, please leave a comment.)

-I hope you enjoyed this project and subscribe to my newsletter and Youtube channel.
-I will make videos building more exclusive cameras in walnut and cherry wood in the future.
+I hope you enjoyed this project and subscribed to my newsletter and Youtube channel.
+I will make videos building more high-end cameras in walnut and cherry wood in the future.